infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 table.sort({'cost': 'asc'});
 ```

 Notice in the code above, the component had support for custom formatters via a template (in the style of Mustache templates).
-YUI DataTable was a great component, certainly lacking some features by modern standards, but it was an amazingly rich component for its time.
+YUI DataTable was a great component, certainly lacking some features by modern standards, but it was amazingly rich for its time.
 In some respects, it's still better than some of the modern DataGrids out there.
 The major missing piece is virtualization for both rows and columns in the table.

 A nice feature YUI DataTable had was the ability to separate the DataSource component and the data loading into a separate abstraction layer, so it would be somewhat decoupled from the main UI component.